-From one of our cottages in Keswick, a 45-minute drive along the A66 will take you to the Martindale reserve, and one of the UK’s oldest herds of red deer.
-The autumn sees the beginning of the rutting season, where you can get spectacular footage of the males bellowing and fighting for dominance of the herd.
-If you prefer to cut your driving time, add a lake cruise to your list of things to do in Lake District.
-Head for Ullswater, which is a 20-minute drive along the A66 and A5091.
-Take a lake cruise to Howtown Pier.
-From there the reserve is just a few minutes walk.
+From our collection of Keswick cottages, it’s around a 45-minute drive along the A66 to Martindale Reserve and one of the UK’s oldest herds of red deer.
+Autumn brings with it the start of the rutting season, where you can capture some spectacular footage of the males bellowing and fighting for dominance and if you prefer to cut your travel time, head for Ullswater, which is a 20-minute drive along the A66 and A5091.
+Then hop on a lake cruise to Howtown Pier.
+From which the reserve is just a gentle 5 minute jaunt.

 Otters at Ambleside Pier

-From one of our Windermere cottages, Ambleside Pier is a 10 minute drive down the A591, and considered a hotspot if you want to catch a glimpse of the otter.
-If you’re staying in one of our cottages in Keswick, a 45 minute drive to the River Eden at Carlisle is also considered a good otter viewing area.
+From our properties in Windermere, Ambleside Pier is a 10 minute drive down the A591 and considered an ideal location if you want to catch a glimpse of the infamous Lakeland otter.
+Additionally, if you’re staying in one of our Keswick cottages, a 45 minute drive to the River Eden at Carlisle is also considered an otter hot spot.

-Add a visit to the Ennerdale Re-wilding project to your list of things to do in Lake District.
-An hour’s drive from our Windermere cottages provides the opportunity to view firsthand the work involved on a re-wilding project.
-While red squirrel, deer and highland cattle call it home, it is also a magnificent example of the work involved in returning the land back to its natural state.
+Make sure to add a trip to the Ennerdale Re-Wilding project to your list of must-visit wildlife watching locations in the Lake District!
+Just an hour’s drive from our Windermere cottages, it provides the perfect opportunity to view firsthand the work involved in protecting our natural environment and meet the red squirrel, deer and highland cattle that call it home.

-The rarity of this bird means that wherever you’re staying in one of our Lake District cottages, Haweswater should be on the visit list.
-The hike will be arduous, but if you are patient, and in the right place at the right time, you stand a chance of a personal siting of England’s sole remaining Golden Eagle.
+The rarity of this bird means that wherever you’re staying in the Lake District, Haweswater should be first on the visit list for a spot of unique wildlife watching.
+The hike will be arduous, but if you are patient and in the right place at the right time, you stand a small chance of spotting England’s sole surviving Golden Eagle.